It’s frustrating, isn’t it, when you open a web page but it loads too slowly, or doesn’t open at all?

 Why jeopardize all the time and effort you put into your platform?
 Your site could be achieving faster and higher quality service and gaining other crucial benefits through web performance testing.

 What exactly you should monitor depends on your type of business and website.
 However, the web development team at Drudesk pointed out some of the main features that are essential for a successful web performance.
 Check out why you need web performance testing and what exactly you should monitor.

 Why Should I Do Web Performance Testing?

-If you still hesitate whether you need to spend extra time and money on web performance testing, this article is for you.
-We give three important reasons for web performance testing and bring to light some web performance indicators which should be monitored:
+If you are still hesitating over whether you need to spend the extra time and money on web performance testing, this article is for you.
+We give you three important reasons for web performance testing and bring to light some web performance indicators which should be monitored:

 Better Search Engine Optimization (SEO)